EleoXDA/Quiz_TS/README.md

 This app should work in any modern web browser that supports HTML5, CSS3, and ES6 JavaScript.

 ## License
-This project does not contain a license
+This project is licensed under the MIT License.
+You can find the full text of the license in the [LICENSE.md](LICENSE.md) file.